dhavalkhandelwal/Memory-Allocation-Simulator/README.md

 # Memory-Allocation-Simulator

-This project is a Memory Allocation Simulator developed as part of an Operating Systems course (2CS506CC23) by Dhawal Khandelwal (23btm032) and Krish Chaplot (23btm034).
+This project is a Memory Allocation Simulator developed as part of an Operating Systems course by Dhawal Khandelwal .
 It demonstrates how memory is dynamically allocated to processes using four classic allocation algorithms:

 First Fit